Selection as a White House Fellow is based on a combination of the following criteria:

-The application for the 2018-2019 class of White House Fellows will go live in November 2017.
+The application for the 2019-2020 class of White House Fellows will go live November 1, 2018.
 It is the responsibility of the applicant to ensure that his/her application has been submitted in its entirety.

 Regional Finalist Selection

 Applicants are notified in March if they have been selected as regional finalists.
 If selected, they will be notified of the time and location for regional interviews.
-Panel interviews are conducted during March and April.
+Panel interviews are conducted during the Spring.
 Regional finalists must keep a flexible schedule until panel assignments are announced.
 It is not likely that the assignment can be changed.
 Regional finalists must submit extensive security background investigation forms upon notification of their selection.

 National Finalists Notification

 National finalists selected from the regional interviews are notified at the beginning of May.
 The national finalist list is posted on the website.
 All national finalists undergo background investigations before proceeding with the selection process.